I Will Love Again

-"I Will Love Again" is a song by Canadian-Belgian singer Lara Fabian.
-It was released as the second single of her self-titled album in 2000 and was her first English single.
+"I Will Love Again" is a song by Canadian-Belgian singer Lara Fabian from her fourth studio album, Lara Fabian (1999).
+It was released as the second single and first English single from the album on April 18, 2000.
 The song was written by Mark Taylor and Paul Barry and was produced by Taylor and Brian Rawling.
+"I Will Love Again" is a dance-pop and Europop ballad that talks about overcoming a painful breakup with hopes of eventually loving somebody again.

 "I Will Love Again" reached number five in Belgium's Wallonia region and number eight in New Zealand.
-The song also reached number one on the US Billboard Hot Dance Club Play chart and number 32 on the Billboard Hot 100.
+In the United States, the song topped the US Billboard Dance Club Play chart and peaked at number 32 on the Billboard Hot 100.
 Elsewhere, the single reached the top 20 in Austria, Canada, France, Hungary, Iceland, Spain, and Switzerland.

-Versions

-There are four versions of the song.
-The English versions are the dance-pop ballad and the ballad reprise.
-The Spanish versions are "Otro Amor Vendrá" and "Otro Amor Vendrá (ballad reprise)".
-All these version are available on the album's deluxe edition.

-Reception

-The song received a positive reception from most music critics.
-William Ruhlmann picked the track as the "Album's best track" in his AllMusic review.
-The Dooyoo review was extremely positive, and it said: "This is the strongest track on the album - a real pop song with great uptempo beat.
-Written by Paul Barry and Mark Taylor, and co-produced by Brian Rawling, its easily the most modern song on the album, and should have been a huge hit with the correct promotion.
-It actually was a huge hit in some parts of the world, including Spain and performed well in the US too.
-Fabian sings optimistically about getting over a broken heart and finding a new love.
-10/10".

-Music video

-Two music videos were made for the song.
-One features the singer in a house party and the other features Lara in a club party.
+Four versions of the song were produced: two in English and two in Spanish, each featuring both a dance-pop version and a ballad reprise.
+Three music videos were made for the dance-pop version, with two being from the English one and one for the Spanish version.